t-taylor/t-taylor.github.io/content/blog/2024-06-02-laptop-woes.md

 - First attempt at replacing the thinkpad
 - Amazing screen.
 Loved the 16:10 & 120Hz and colours were great
 - Amazing speakers.
 Best bass I've ever heard in a laptop
-- Though I'd try going back to windows.
+- Thought I'd try going back to windows.
 I couldn't last.
 Windows 11 really, really sucks.
 - Tried putting linux on it, but there's not great support, and had some issues with the multi gpu setup.
 - Sold after ~2 months